Design Education · Long-Form Leadership

 The Work

-From 2011 to 2023, I built and taught interaction design curriculum at Wilmington University in New Castle, DE.
+Since 2011, I've built and taught interaction design curriculum at Wilmington University in New Castle, DE.
 I wasn't hired to maintain an existing program.
-I was brought in to build one.
+I was brought in to build one — and I'm still building it.

-Over twelve years, I designed three full courses from scratch, adapted them through four distinct phases as the field evolved — from skeuomorphic mobile apps to flat design to design systems to AI-assisted prototyping — and graduated hundreds of students who went on to professional design roles.
+Over fourteen-plus years, I've designed three full courses from scratch, adapted them through four distinct phases as the field has evolved — from skeuomorphic mobile apps to flat design to design systems to cross-disciplinary UCD process — and graduated hundreds of students who've gone on to professional design, development, and product roles.

 This is a case study in sustained curriculum design: the ongoing work of keeping educational content relevant, rigorous, and honest about what students actually need to succeed in an industry that doesn't stay still.